-Are you ready for Appropriate Use Criteria Mandate implementation?
+Are you ready for Appropriate Use Criteria Program implementation?

 The 2014 Protecting Access to Medicare Act included a provision requiring clinicians consult with appropriate use criteria (AUC) through a qualified clinical decision support mechanism (CDSM) when ordering advanced imaging services (i.e., SPECT/PET MPI, CT and MR) in order to receive payment approval from the Centers for Medicare and Medicaid Services (CMS).
 Following several delays, the implementation of this requirement is set for Jan.
-1, 2020.
-As 2020 approaches, the ACC is working to educate and prepare providers for the potentially significant changes to practice workflows resulting from the AUC Mandate Program.
+1, 2023 or or the January 1 that follows the declared end of the public health emergency (PHE) for COVID-19.

 - AUC consultation through a CDSM has been designated as an Improvement Activity under the Merit-Based Incentive Payment System, part of the Quality Payment Program.

 - Provisions included in the 2019 Medicare Physician Fee Schedule:

 - Require the use of forthcoming Healthcare Common Procedure Coding System G-codes and modifiers to report required AUC information on Medicare claims for both the technical and professional components;